+Modify 1.4 to provide 'Not to Occupy more than 2999 [rather than 1399] Dwellings unless £150,000 (one hundred thousand pounds) Index Linked has been paid towardspent on the provision of public art within the Site by the Owners in accordance with the brief prepared under 1.1 [rather than to the Council].

-Linked has been paid toward the provision of public art within the Site by the Owners in accordance with the brief prepared under 1.1 [rather than to the Council].
-Modify 1.6 to provide 'Not to Occupy more than 4999 [rather than 4099] Dwellings unless £150,000 (one hundred thousand pounds) Index Linked has been paid toward the provision of public art within the Site by the Owners in accordance with the brief prepared under 1.1 [ rather than to the Council].
-Further, to make the following consequential modifications: Modify 2.2 to provide '£100,000 (one hundred thousand pounds) Index Linked upon the Occupation of the 1000th Dwelling.
-Modify 2.3 to provide '£150,000 (one hundred thousand pounds) Index Linked upon the Occupation of the 2000th Dwelling.
-Modify 2.4 to provide '£150,000 (one hundred thousand pounds) Index Linked upon the Occupation of the 3000th Dwelling.
+Modify 1.5 to provide 'Not to Occupy more than 3999 [rather than 2599] Dwellings unless £150,000 (one hundred thousand pounds) Index Linked has been paid towardspent on the provision of public art within the Site by the Owners in accordance with the brief prepared under 1.1 [rather than to the Council].

+Modify 1.6 to provide 'Not to Occupy more than 4999 [rather than 4099] Dwellings unless £150,000 (one hundred thousand pounds) Index Linked has been paid towardspent on the provision of public art within the Site by the Owners in accordance with the brief prepared under 1.1 [rather than to the Council].